noahf909/commits-to-jira/README.md

 ## Message to UCF Senior Design and POOSD Teams
 Hey, I know how tedious tracking commits and creating Jira issues can be, especially when you're juggling multiple tasks for senior design or POOSD.
 I feel your pain, and I hope this tool helps automate this process and makes your life a little easier. 🙂

+P.S.
+If you want to tweak the output a bit, just modify the string in `prompt_text`.
+I'd recommend keeping the formatting instructions to ensure the output remains structured and easy to parse, but feel free to experiment!